Scaling and Load-Balancing Equi-Joins: Related Work

 \section{Related Work}

-We review the distributed algorithms that are generally applicable to equi-joins, and those targeting Broadcast outer-joins.
+We review the distributed algorithms that are generally applicable to equi-joins, and those targeting Small-Large outer-joins.
 We only review equi-joins in homogenous shared-nothing systems, where the processing powers of the executors are comparable.
-We neither review the algorithms devised for heterogenous architectures (e.g., \cite{tian2016building}) nor in streaming systems (e.g., \cite{das2003approximate,gulisano2016scalejoin,lin2015scalable}), nor the approximate equi-join algorithms (e.g., \cite{quoc2018approxjoin}).
+We neither review the algorithms devised for heterogeneous architectures (e.g., \cite{tian2016building}) nor in streaming systems (e.g., \cite{das2003approximate,gulisano2016scalejoin,lin2015scalable}), nor the approximate equi-join algorithms (e.g., \cite{quoc2018approxjoin}).